 The University of Chicago School of Social Service Administration (SSA) prepares students to become leaders in the field of social work.
 SSA offers graduate work leading to both the AM and PhD degrees.

-The SSA master's program has been continuously accredited by the Council on Social Work Education and its predecessor organizations since 1919.
+The SSA master's programs have been accredited by the Council on Social Work Education and its predecessor organizations since 1919.
 The rigor and quality of an SSA education have earned us a spot among the top graduate schools of social work in the world.

 The Doctoral Program offers specialized study at a more advanced level.
 Each student's program is unique and features course work (including courses in related disciplines taught by other units of the University), independent study, and research leading to the dissertation.

 SSA is one of the top graduate schools of social work in the United States.

 Each year, SSA provides more than $4 million to students in scholarships.
 Approximately 95% of our master's students receive scholarship aid based on merit and need.
 100% of our doctoral students receive full funding.